lumiroga/fintech-Challenge4/README.md

 ### Numpy

-This module helpswith Math calculations, particulary Square Root for Annualized Standar Deviation
+This module helps with Math calculations, particulary Square Root for Annualized Standar Deviation

 ---